Introduction to OSPF

 - Multi-Protocol Routing module in Netware has support for OSPF.

-Advantages of OSPF
+Advantages and Disadvantages of OSPF

 - Open Shortest Path First Protocol has full support for subnets.